AMorQ/Statistics/README.md

-# Basic-Statistics
+# Statistics
-Some basic statistics performed in Excel with the aid of R language
+Some statistics (EDA including vizualization and descriptive statistics, fitting the empirical distribution to theoretical ones, confidence levels, hypothesis testing...)performed in Excel, R and Python